CSDDD software: what companies actually need and what most get wrong

 The sequence that makes sense, regardless of whether you are directly in scope or affected as a supplier, is:

 First, determine your actual position.
-If you are directly in scope, identify which phase and which application date.
+If you are directly in scope, confirm you meet both the 5,000 employee and €1.5 billion turnover thresholds and that your application date is 26 July 2029.
 If you are a supplier, identify which of your EU buyer relationships involve in-scope buyers and what they are likely to require from you.

 Second, understand what the regulation requires for your situation.
 For directly in-scope companies, work through the six due diligence process components and assess your current capability against each.
 The gap analysis is the compliance programme, not a platform purchase.